cztomczak/cefpython/examples/pyinstaller/README-pyinstaller.md

 This is an example of using [PyInstaller](http://www.pyinstaller.org/) packager to build executable from one of CEF Python's examples (wxpython.py).
-Although this pyinstaller example supports only packaging on Windows, CEF can be packaged on all platforms without problems, but this specific packaging example just wasn't tested on other platforms.
+This pyinstaller example supports packaging on Windows, Linux and Darwin but was mainly tested on Windows platform.
-Pull requests are welcome.

 To install required packages type:
 ```